 Secondary Channel Index = 42

+The OCI element must represent the channel that is being used to send (and receive) frames to a particular STA.
+For example, if a VHT 80MHz AP has an associated STA that only supports 40 MHz, the OCI element must represent the 40 MHz channel that will be used to send frames to this associated STA.

 It is not clear any existing information element can be used as is for this purpose.
 It does not appear so, for example in the Extended Channel Switch Announcement element, there is extraneous information related to applicable operation which is not relevant for this purpose.